Discover more from AI Supremacy

 A brief history of OpenAI

 OpenAI began in 2015 as a non-profit with several founders, including Sam Altman and Elon Musk.
 Even before starting OpenAI, both Altman and Musk had publicly expressed concerns about AI.
-Musk called it humanity’s “biggest existential threat,” though he would later leave OpenAI due to “potential future conflicts” with Tesla.
+Musk called it humanity’s “biggest existential threat2,” though he would later leave OpenAI due to “potential future conflicts” with Tesla.

 After the GPT paper, OpenAI built several models based on the architecture.
 With the second release, GPT-2, OpenAI decided to withhold the model code and weights, in contrast to its previous releases.
 The move surprised the AI community, but it foreshadowed the company's future restrictions.
-Today, OpenAI’s chief scientist has completely soured on their original research-sharing approach.
+Today, OpenAI’s chief scientist has completely soured on their original research-sharing approach4.
 “We were wrong.
 Flat out, we were wrong,” he said.

 Fast forward to today: the company has almost two dozen AI models/products across text, images, and audio.
 It is firmly in the lead in generative AI and is on track to impact hundreds of millions of users.
 Its partnership with Microsoft has led to AI upgrades for Bing, Github, and Office 365.
 ChatGPT is the first serious threat to Google's search dominance in years.
 GPT-4 is so advanced it triggered a call for a pause on continuing AI development.
 And multiple governments are now scrutinizing the potential impacts of OpenAI and ChatGPT.